Visa policy of Saudi Arabia: Admission refusal

+Saudi Arabia does issue special visas for some important Israeli business ventures.

 Hajj visas

 A special visa category exists for pilgrims going to Saudi Arabia on the Hajj.
 Applications are encouraged to be done via licensed travel agents and are being accepted between 14th Shawwal and 25th Dhu al-Qadah.

 Muslim female passengers arriving to perform Umrah or Hajj must either be accompanied by an immediate male family member such as a father, brother, husband, or son, who must be aged 18 years or older; or be over 45 years of age and travelling within a group of female passengers of the same age, who are accompanied by a group leader until their departure.